Political Economy Options:

 will determine how artificial intelligence

-4. Communism has collective ownership and management of all property.
+2. Communism has government ownership and management of all property.

 The Paris Commune government that led to the anarchy the late 18th century